CodeDruidX/GPTQCustomLora/README.md

 generation_config.json  quantize_config.json      tokenizer.model
 ```

-**Sometimes the loss is 0.0 in the first output.
-In this case you need to rerun the code.**

 ## Quantization
 Quantization is based on AutoGPTQ.
 Also, to run the code, you first need a model converted to GPTQ.